Fulvue Drive-In.com

 Picture: B & C/B Sound: B+ & C+/B- Extras: B/C+ Films: B-

 After many attempts that fell through over the years, we finally get Guy Ritchie's The Man From U.N.C.L.E.
 (2015), a revival of the hit 1960s TV series that made Robert Vaughn and David McCallum international stars.
 They even tried to reunite to do a theatrical film, but new duos were considered, nearly signed and maybe even signed before other feature film remakes were considered.
-Then Henry Cavill (looking more like Superman here than he does in Man Of Steel or Superman Vs. Batman) took on Vaughn's Napoleon Solo role and Arnie Hammer (almost in a nod to Robert Shaw's 'Red' Grant in the 1963 James Bond film From Russia With Love, reviewed elsewhere on this site) became a tougher Illya Kuryakin in a smartly-enough scripted rework that does not have them as friends and co-workers when we meet them; set in the period of the original show.
+Then Henry Cavill (looking more like Superman here than he does in Man Of Steel or Superman Vs. Batman at times, a role he has now left) took on Vaughn's Napoleon Solo role and Armie Hammer (almost in a nod to Robert Shaw's 'Red' Grant in the 1963 James Bond film From Russia With Love, reviewed elsewhere on this site) became a tougher Illya Kuryakin in a smartly-enough scripted rework that does not have them as friends and co-workers when we meet them; set in the period of the original show.

 Instead, they are adversaries at first when solo has to get a young lady out of East Germany, which Kuryakin tries to stop.
 However, a deadly nuclear threat has the two being forced to work together in a pre-detante (the word is never used) arrangement to deal with the threat and they're off, clashing often and trying to solve the case in their own way.
 Some might remember Walter Hill's Red Heat (1986) when considering the East/West split, but this has more wit, if a little less punch to it.
 The story is consistent, good taste from all a plus, action well done and to my surprise, when the film gets a little lost, the Cavill/Hammer chemistry makes up for it pulling off the nearly-impossible task of bringing the classic characters back to life (and on their terms).